xiaole3349/backup/README.md

 # Compiles and minifies for production
 yarn build
 yarn serve

+# if you dosen't using nvm

+# Project setup
+npm install ----legacy-peer-deps

+# Compiles and hot-reloads for development
+gatsby develop

+# Compiles and minifies for production
+gatsby build
+gatsby serve
 ```

-The default startup link is `http://localhost:9000/`
+The default startup link is `http://localhost:8000/`

 ## Layout